Chances are you or someone you know has been in some form of physical pain recently.

 - Participate in activities and work that provides you with a sense of purpose.

 - Promote healthy thoughts that will give you the ability to bounce back from stress.
-(HealthPartners offers a free online program called Beating the Blues that can help you learn how to do this.)

 - Create a clean and safe environment.

 When it comes to chronic pain, there’s no one procedure or medication that’s a cure-all.
 That’s why HealthPartners provides a holistic approach to treating pain that’s been proven to reduce and control it.